Big Machine Records: Spotify dispute

-Acquisition by Ithaca Holdings
+Acquisitions and Borchetta's independence

 In October 2018, Big Machine was placed for sale, with bids from Macquarie Group, Evan Spiegel and Universal Music Group.
 Big Machine was valued at $300 million.
 On June 30, 2019, Billboard reported that Scooter Braun's Ithaca Holdings had purchased Big Machine Records for $300 million, with funding from Carlyle Group.
 A few hours after the announcement of the purchase, Taylor Swift wrote on Tumblr that she was unaware of the buyer of the masters of her first six albums.
 Later that night, Scott Borchetta revealed through the Big Machine Label Group website his and Swift's conversation regarding the purchase.

 A copyright issue arose later in the year just ahead of Swift's American Music Awards' Artist of the Decade performance when Swift tweeted regarding Big Machine's prohibition on the use of her old music.
 On August 22, 2019, Swift announced on Good Morning America that she would rerecord her first six albums in November 2020 and release them through Republic Records.
 On November 16, 2020, Variety reported that Big Machine had sold the rights to Taylor Swift's first six albums to Shamrock Holdings.
 Swift stated that she had not been contacted about the sale.
 On February 11, 2021, Swift announced that the first rerecorded song, "Love Story (Taylor's Version)", would be released the following day at midnight, which was then followed by the album Fearless (Taylor's Version) on April 9.
 Swift announced the next re-recorded album to be released, originally slated for a November 19 release then changed to a November 12 release date, would be Red (Taylor's Version), on June 18.
 Following the release of her tenth studio album, Midnights, Swift announced her third rerecorded album, Speak Now (Taylor's Version) at her Nashville show of her Eras Tour, and released it on July 7, 2023, under Republic Records.
 She announced her fourth re-recorded album, 1989 (Taylor's Version) at the final US show of the Eras Tour, and released it on October 27, 2023.

-Acquisition by Hybe Corporation
+On April 2, 2021, it was announced that Ithaca Holdings, including Big Machine, would be sold to the South Korean music and entertainment firm HYBE Corporation, with Borchetta to remain CEO of Big Machine.

-On April 2, 2021, it was announced that Ithaca Holdings, including Big Machine, would be sold to the South Korean music and entertainment firm Hybe Corporation (formerly Big Hit Entertainment), with Borchetta to remain CEO of Big Machine.
+On February 12, 2026, Scott Borchetta decided to end his corporate tenure with HYBE to return to being an independent entrepreneur.
+Upon his departure, Borchetta took a select group of roster artists, along with the exclusive rights to the Big Machine Records name and logo.
+On the other hand, HYBE retained all physical infrastructure, the publishing company, and the vast majority of the artist roster.
+Unable to use the original trademark, this HYBE division was renamed Blue Highway Records.
+Additionally, HYBE maintained the lucrative distribution deals with Universal Music Group, a channel through which Borchetta's new independent label will also temporarily be distributed.